HendersonJS4/Helpdesk-Freshdesk-Tool-Electron/README.md

 mainWindow.html & main.js & function.js need to be edited to your own freshdesk url and agents id's / names.
 <br>
+You can modify (change agent, change status, change priority) roughly 18 tickets / second.
+To not cause too much load on the server replies are sent at the speed of roughly 2.5 tickets / second.
 <br>

   1. install npm (via node.js for example)